mtownsend5512/snipcart-api/README.md

 ### Using the global helper (Laravel users)

 If you are using Laravel, this package provides a convenient helper function which is globally accessible.
+The package will automatically set your api key from your ``config/snipcart.php`` file.

 ```php
 snipcart()->get()->from('/orders')->send();